-We know much less about the oasis, and even less about the other part of the Great Oasis, what is today the Kharga oasis, for the next millennium and a half, although there was certainly a New Kingdom temple at Mut, where the sequence is fairly complete, and almost certainly one at Amheida, to judge from surface finds of pottery and the discovery of a hieratic text that may originate in a New Kingdom temple school.
+We know much less about the oasis, and even less about the other part of the Great Oasis, what is today the Kharga oasis, for the next millennium and a half, although there was certainly a New Kingdom temple at Mut, where the sequence is fairly complete, and almost certainly one at Amheida, to judge from surface finds of pottery and the discovery of a hieratic text that must originate in a New Kingdom temple school.
 Identifiable habitation sites, however, are not very numerous until they increase exponentially under the Romans.
 In late antiquity, there was a moderate decline in numbers of sites, followed by a dramatic falling-off of the extent of habitation for quite a few centuries-although never any actual abandonment of the oasis, it must be said.
-But it is fair to say that at many sites we tend to find the last documents, or the last major horizon of documentation, to be the 360s, the period of the Kellis Account Book, and Kellis itself seems to have been abandoned a few decades later.
-Other sites undoubtedly continue later, but little has been excavated so far from the last 250 years of Roman rule.
+But it is fair to say that at many sites we tend to find the last documents, or the last major horizon of documentation, to be the 360s, the period of the Kellis Account Book [image 11], and Kellis itself seems to have been abandoned around 400.
+Other sites probably continue later, but little has been excavated so far from the last 250 years of Roman rule.

 Amheida, with pottery of all periods from Neolithic to Late Roman visible in surface survey, is potentially a diachronic key to the history of the oasis.
 Mut also has a long range in time, even longer than Amheida's, from early pharaonic into early Islamic, but only a tiny part of that site has survived the building of the modern city over it and concomitant destruction of what little escaped that fate; the site was largely ruined even before the modern expansion of the city.
-Trimithis, in contrast, has never been reoccupied.
-In several areas-one of them very serious, as we'll see-treasure-hunting or stone-robbing groups have dug pits of different sizes, but the site was not severely damaged by this activity.
-We therefore have the possibility of studying a Graeco-Roman Egyptian town site at its full extent, something only rarely possible.
-That full extent is very considerable, with the Roman city stretched out on a terrace that wraps around the foot of the hill on which stood the temple of Thoth.
-[Figure 2: site plan about here] Including cemetery areas, the site extends over an area of about two and a half by one and a half kilometers.
+Amheida, in contrast, has never been reoccupied, and only in a few spots-one of them very serious, as we'll see-has treasure-hunting or stone-robbing done any significant damage to the site.
+We have therefore the possibility of studying a Graeco-Roman Egyptian town site at its full extent, something only rarely possible.
+That full extent is very considerable, with the Roman city stretched out on a terrace that wraps around the foot of the hill on which stood the temple of Thoth. [image 12: site plan, and image 13, site plan habitation area] Including cemetery areas, the site extends over an area of about two and a half by one and a half kilometers. [images 14-15: overviews]